khanthe/watchlist/README.md

 - udpateMovie - updates existing movie object in watchlist collection
 - getAll - retrieves all movies from watchlist
 - getById - gets a specific movie document from the watchlist
-- search - Finds all movies that match keyword in title, description, or genre
+- search - finds all movies that match keyword in title, description, or genre
+- deleteMovie - finds a specific movie and deletes it

 **Suggestion DAOs**
 - createSuggestion - adds a document to the suggestions collection
 - updateSuggestion - updates a specific document in the suggestions collection
 - getAll - retrieves all suggested movies from collection
+- deleteSuggestion - finds a specific suggestion and deletes it
+- acceptSuggestion - takes a suggestion, adds it to the watchlist, then deletes it from suggestions

 ### Models